Guest post by Jackie Ryan, Managing VP of Global Editing, Research Strategy and Operations, Gartner

 Generally, follow the spelling and capitalization preferred by the company: eBay.
 But capitalize the first letter if it begins a sentence.

-Do NOT use all-capital-letter names unless the letters are individually pronounced: BMW.
+Do NOT use all-capital-letter names unless the letters are individually pronounced or they represent an acronym: BMW.
 Others should be uppercase and lowercase.
-Ikea, not IKEA; USA Today, not USA TODAY.
+USA Today, not USA TODAY.

 Do NOT use symbols such as exclamation points, plus signs or asterisks that form contrived spellings that might distract or confuse a reader.
-Use Yahoo, not Yahoo!; Toys R Us, not Toys “R” Us; E-Trade, not E*Trade.
+Use Yahoo, not Yahoo!; Toys R Us, not Toys “R” Us.

 Use an ampersand only if it is part of the company’s formal name, but not otherwise in place of “and.”